Going the extra mile for your

 However, in the hostel “Frendz” in El Nido the situation outlined above became pure reality; I was stuck at Palawan.
 Apart from accommodation, the entire tourist sector soon fell flat.

-At first, me and some other travelers, tried to take advantage of the situation by renting a nearby private island at a heavily discounted price (see Article 1).
+At first, me and some other travellers, tried to take advantage of the situation by renting a nearby private island at a heavily discounted price (see Article 1).
 But then, at the eve of departure, this deal got cancelled due to enhanced corona measures regarding domestic travel (see Article 2).
 All in all, it came down to being stuck on a remote Philippine island after 8 days of travelling at the second stop of my “round trip”.

 In the meantime, I informed Finaps that, due to the unforeseen situation, I would most likely not be back in the Netherlands in time for my planned start date.
 To my reassurance, this was answered with full understanding and it was no problem to postpone my start date; load of my mind.